OpenMined/PySyft/index.md

 ## WebRTC Signaling Server
 To facilitate peer-to-peer connections through firewalls we utilise WebRTC and a signaling server.
-After connection no traffic is sent to this server.
+After connection, no traffic is sent to this server.

 If you want to run your own signaling server simply run the command:
 ```